CyberT33N/git-cheat-sheet/README.md

 #do printf "\nCurrent repo link: $line"; git clone $line; done

 # ---- clone all git repos - SSH KEY ----
+# Notice that we have a limit of 100 items per page.
+If you want to get more than 100 repos this script must be edited..
 for line in $(curl "$API_LINK?access_token=$ACCESS_TOKEN&per_page=100"  | grep -o "$GIT_LINK:$USERNAME/[^ ,\"]\+");
 do printf "\nCurrent repo link: $line"; git clone $line; done